-8.3.1 In accordance with the Council's Information Security Policy.
-ICT Equipment must always be purchased, tagged and installed by, or with the permission of the ICT Team.
-This is to ensure assets are adequately insured, authorised and properly logged.
+8.3.1 In accordance with the Council's Information Security Policy, ICT Equipment must always be purchased, tagged, and installed by the ICT Team.
+This is to ensure assets are adequately insured, authorised, and properly logged.

 9. Salaries, Wages, Pensions and Expenses